Dáil Éireann: Voting procedure

 The Ceann Comhairle (or Leas-Cheann Comhairle) first puts the question in Irish, asking the TDs present to say Tá (Yes) or Níl (No) if they agree or disagree with the question before them.
-The Ceann Comhairle then gives his opinion as to the outcome of the voice vote.
+The Ceann Comhairle then gives their opinion as to the outcome of the voice vote.
 Deputies can challenge the Ceann Comhairle and demand a recorded vote by shouting Vótáil!
 (Vote!)
 The Ceann Comhairle then shouts Vótáil! again which starts the voting process.
 Division bells sound around Leinster House and in some of its adjoining buildings calling deputies to the chamber to vote.
 The bells ring for six minutes and the doors to the chamber are locked after a further four minutes.

 The Ceann Comhairle then appoints two tellers for each side and deputies are given one minute to vote.
 The vote is taken by electronic means whereby Deputies press either the Tá or Níl button on their desks to vote for or against a motion.
 After the voting time has concluded a sheet (Division Paper) containing the result and each TDs vote is signed by the four tellers and given to the Ceann Comhairle who declares the result.

 While electronic voting has become the norm the Dáil votes manually through the lobbies at the back of the chamber on a number of occasions, for example, motions of no confidence.
 A teller in an electronic vote can call a manual vote if they so wish.
 This has become an opposition tactic during important votes which are widely covered in the media.